-Before we get into the importance of having a Registered Agent, and the risks of being a Registered Agent, let’s quickly review what a Registered Agent is and the services that they provide.
+Before we get into the importance of having a Registered Agent, and the risks of being a Registered Agent, let’s quickly review what a Registered Agent is.

 Also known as an agent of process or statutory agent, a Registered Agent is the person or entity that accepts and signs for all of your federal and state documents on the behalf of your business.
 These documents may include compliance reminders, document filings, tax notices and even lawsuits or subpoenas.
 A Registered Agent keeps things running smoothly and ensures that nothing falls through the cracks when it comes to keeping your business compliant.

 Why You Might NOT Want to Act as Your Own Registered Agent

 Some business owners may be tempted to take on the role as their own Registered Agent.
 Even though you can act as your own Registered Agent — or designate a family member, friend or employee to fill the role — here's why it's a risky move.

 When looking for a Registered Agent or Registered Agent service, make sure that they have a good reputation.
 Do some research and look at online reviews.
 It is also important to know what services you will be receiving and how much those services will cost.
 If you already have a Registered Agent and are not happy with the service provided, you can always change and find a new agent at any time.